-- TB Class B Arrivals: The role of local public health (LPH) (PDF: 34KB/2 pages)
+- TB Class B Arrivals: The role of local public health (LPH) (PDF)

 MDH fact sheet that describes the role of LPH and action steps for ensuring follow-up evaluation for immigrants and refugees who have recently arrived to the U.S. with a TB Class designation.

 This interactive website provides detailed information on current and past BCG policies and practices for over 180 countries.
 The Atlas is designed to be a useful resource for clinicians, policymakers and researchers alike, providing information that may be helpful for better interpretation of TB diagnostics as well as design of new TB vaccines.

 - Diagnostic Standards and Classification of Tuberculosis in Adults and Children.
 (PDF)